 The Murray Preserve, a 7-acre tract by the ocean featuring a cobblestone beach, is maintained by the Coastal Mountains Land Trust.
 Once a thriving blueberry and hayfield, it now offers an idyllic setting for picnics with aster flowers brightening the landscape in late summer.

 Located at the terminus of Howe Point Rd, just off Route 1, the preserve is easily accessible.
 It’s situated just before the Ducktrap River bridge on the town’s northern side.

 Camden Hills State Park

 While a key gateway to Camden Hills State Park is located in Camden, the majority of the park – about 75% – resides within Lincolnville.
 Open year-round, the park caters to a variety of seasonal activities, including camping, picnicking, biking, hiking, horseback riding, snowshoeing, cross-country skiing, and snowmobiling.

 FUN FACT: Camden Hills has 20 trails.

 Fernald’s Neck Preserve

-Managed by the Coastal Mountains Land Trust, it has more than 3 miles of trails around the peninsula in Lake Megunticook.
-The White Trail is the easiest and shortest at 0.4 miles, while the Blue Trail and Orange Trail are each about 1.8 miles.
-The White and Orange trails lead to lake access for swimming.
+Boasting over 3 miles of trails that weave through the peninsula in Lake Megunticook, the preserve offers various levels of hiking.
+The White Trail is the shortest and most accessible at 0.4 miles, while both the Blue Trail and Orange Trail extend approximately 1.8 miles.
+For those looking to enjoy a swim, the White and Orange trails provide points of access to the lake.

 Ducktrap River Preserve